MareesAT/GWA_tutorial/README.md

 The tutorial consist of four separate parts.
 The first three are dependent of each other and can only be performed in consecutive order, starting from the first (1_QC_GWAS.zip), then the second (2_Population_stratification.zip, followed by the third (3_Association_GWAS).
 The fourth part (4_ PRS.doc) can be performed independently.

 The Unix commands provided in this guide should be typed/copy-and-pasted after the prompt ($ or >) on your Unix machine.
-Note, the > in front of the commands should not be copy-and-pasted.
-Only what comes after the >.
+Note, the ">" in front of the commands should not be copy-and-pasted.
+Only what comes after the ">".

 We assume that you have read the accompanying article "A tutorial on conducting Genome-Wide-Association Studies: Quality control and statistical analysis
-", which should provide you with a basic theoretical understanding of the type of analyses covered in this tutorial.
+" (https://www.ncbi.nlm.nih.gov/pubmed/29484742), which should provide you with a basic theoretical understanding of the type of analyses covered in this tutorial.

-This guide serves researchers who have none or very little experience with Unix, by helping them through the Unix commands in preparation of the tutorial.
+This step-by-step guide serves researchers who have none or very little experience with Unix, by helping them through the Unix commands in preparation of the tutorial.

 ## Preparation